What Is Permanent Life Insurance?

 With regard to “competitive rates,” remember that life insurance prices are highly personal.
 Your premium depends on a large number of factors specific to you, from your age and health to your family history, occupation, and more.
 Every company weighs these factors a little differently when determining cost, which means that some will end up being cheaper than others.
 (For instance, one provider might offer friendlier rates for tobacco users, while another might have fair prices for people with pre-existing health conditions.)
 Take the time to compare multiple whole life quotes before you buy and be sure you’re getting the best price.

-- Take a look at our review of the best whole life insurance companies for some insight into the whole life insurance market, plus tips to help you shop around and choose the right provider for you.
+- Take a look at read up on these criteria in detail here for some insight into the whole life insurance market, plus tips to help you shop around and choose the right provider for you.